minghuiyang1998/Implementation-of-LSM-Tree/README.md

 cmake --build .
 ```

-An example executable should be located in the `example` folder.
+An example executable should be located in the `build/example` folder.
 The
 benchmark simply takes in two files, a data file and a workload file and
 measures the time it takes to execute the workload over the dataset.
 Use the
 `-h` flag to see the proper syntax.

 Additionally we have provided some examples of unit test in C++ using gtest.
-This source is located in the `tests/basic_test.cpp`.
-We highly recommend
+This source is located in the `tests/basic_test.cpp`, while the executable
+will be located in `build/tests` directory.
+We highly recommend when building
-when building your system to continue to expand on unit test.
+your system to continue to expand on unit test.

 ## Building Workloads and Datasets